Zizaco/confide/README.md

 This will compare the two users and where they differ set the update rule to the original unique rule.

 `prepareRules` also takes a third param which can be a rule set to use to update the updateRules array.
-By default it uses the rules array with the user class.
+By default it uses the rules array within the user class.

 #### Validate model fields